vppillai/h3Docs/system/mqtt/docs/usage.md

 The User Application is expected to call SYS_MQTT_Task() API periodically as this API ensures that the MQTT System service is able to execute its state machine to process any messages and invoke the user callback for any events.

-The User Application can call SYS_NET_Publish()/ SYS_NET_Subscribe() API in case it wants to publish message to a topic or receive messages on a topic.
+The User Application can call SYS_MQTT_Publish()/ SYS_MQTT_Subscribe() API in case it wants to publish message to a topic or receive messages on a topic.

 ![](./images/MqttPublish.png)
 ![](./images/MqttSubscribe.png)